- 40% of Wisconsin adults are expected to develop type 2 diabetes in their lifetime.1

 For diabetes data on the national, state, and county levels, see the CDC Data and Statistics page.

 For more detailed county-level data, contact Megan Elderbrook, Epidemiologist for the Chronic Disease Prevention Program.

 The three documents below provide detailed information about diabetes, both nationally and in Wisconsin:

-The Diabetes Report Card is published by the National Centers for Disease Control and Prevention (CDC) every two years based on The Catalyst to Better Diabetes Care, in the Patient Protection and Affordability Care Act.
+- The Diabetes Report Card is published by CDC every two years based on The Catalyst to Better Diabetes Care in the Patient Protection and Affordability Care Act.
 This report provides current information on the status of diabetes in the United States.
 It includes information and about diabetes, gestational diabetes, prediabetes, preventive care practices, risk factors, quality of care, outcomes, progress made towards meeting national diabetes goals and to the extent possible, national and state trends.

 - The Epidemic of Chronic Disease in Wisconsin: Why it Matters to the Economy and What You Can Do to Help, P-00238 (PDF, 6.4 MB)